A pile of clothes and rubbish dumped in the bush banner image

 • bottles dropped on the ground.

 Council monitors illegal dumping in Eurobodalla.
-Fines for illegal dumping range from $250 for littering and up to $1 million for corporations illegally disposing of waste.
+Fines for illegal dumping range from $500 for littering and up to $4 million for corporations illegally disposing of waste, and further fines of $240,000 for each day the offence continues.
 Offenders can be issued with a fine or taken to court.

 Impacts